jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 2. What is missing / could be added if I wanted to collaborate on this project?

-Few obvious things that are missing are: i) add some GitHub actions for CI/CD; ii) standardize AWS permissions / users (as now most all commands work when launched as admin users).
+	Few obvious things that are missing are: i) add GitHub actions for CI/CD; ii) standardize AWS permissions (as now most all commands work when launched as admin users).
 Want to join us?
 Please reach out!

 ## Contributors